 Add the I/O ports on top with USB, audio, and SD cards, and you won’t have anything to complain about.

-Cougar is one of the most overlooked brands in the market.
-But that doesn’t mean they aren’t worth it.
-In fact, they focus on affordable products like the MX330 case, so you can be sure it is fantastic, to say the least.
+Antec is one of the most popular brands in the market.
+They focus on affordable products like value solution series case, so you can be sure it is fantastic, to say the least.

 This isn’t a small case, though, so it fits mini and micro ATX, as well as a standard ATX if needed.
 This makes it versatile enough for most users, and fantastic for the price.

 It is a large model that you can fit up to 7 PCI devices without problems.
-Yet, you can add 350mm long GPUs as well.
+Yet, you can add 335mm long GPUs as well.

 The case even comes with two 3.5-inches drive bays, as well as two 2.5-inches slots, and also one 5.25-inches port.
 This will be enough for two HDDs, two SSDs, and a Blu-Ray player.